getify/You-Dont-Know-JS/scope & closures/ch3.md

 Starting with ES3, the `try/catch` structure has block-scope in the `catch` clause.
 Also, though frowned-upon for its negative performance (and other) side-effects, the `with` block is also a form of block-scoping.

-In ES6, the `let` keyword (a cousin to the `var` keyword) is introduced to allow declarations of variables in any arbitrary block of code. `if (..) { let a = 2; }` will declare a variable `a` that essentially hijacks the scope of the `if`'s `{ .. }` block and attaches itself there, instead of to the enclosing scope (function or global).
+In ES6, the `let` keyword (a cousin to the `var` keyword) is introduced to allow declarations of variables in any arbitrary block of code. `if (..) { let a = 2; }` will declare a variable `a` that essentially hijacks the scope of the `if`'s `{ .. }` block and attaches itself there.

-Though some seem to believe such, block scope should not be taken as an outright replacement of function scope.
-Both functionalities co-exist, and developers can and should use both function-scope and block-scope techniques to produce better, more readable/maintainable code.
+Though some seem to believe so, block scope should not be taken as an outright replacement of function scope.
+Both functionalities co-exist, and developers can and should use both function-scope and block-scope techniques where respectively appropriate to produce better, more readable/maintainable code.

 [^note-leastprivilege]: [Principle of Least Privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege)